laurent-martin/aspera-api-examples/web/javascript-html/README.md

   url: https://mygw.example.com/aspera/http-gwy
 ```

+> [!NOTE]
-> **Note:** Node credentials can be either a node user, or an access key.
+> Node credentials can be either a node user, or an access key.
 As use of SSH credentials is not recommended, you may ignore the `server` section.
 The `httpgw`can also be ignored if you do not want to use HTTP GW.

 ## Environment Setup